 It guides all the preparation done in the first point right down to the project closure.
 To guarantee that good communication takes place ensure that the channels to communication are clear and concise.

-If you end up being faced with the situation where your project doesn’t meet its requirements, it is important to not waste time feeling like a failure.
-Instead ask yourself what could I have done differently and focus on some lessons learned.
-By exercising this you will avoid making the same mistakes that may hindered project success again.
+If you end up being faced with a situation where your project doesn’t meet its requirements, it is important to not waste time feeling like a failure.
+Instead, ask yourself “what could I have done differently?” and focus on some lessons learned.
+By exercising this you will avoid making the same mistakes that may hinder project success again.